 |2017||1.76||171||97||43%||Anatomy||22 / 38|

 |2016||1.79||136||76||50%||Anatomy||19 / 37|

 The CiteScore measures the average number of citations received per article published in a journal.
-CiteScore values are based on a journal's citation count in a particular year to articles it published in the three previous calendar years, divided by the total number of articles in these three previous years.
-For example, the 2018 CiteScore for a journal is calculated as follows:
+CiteScore values for a particular year are based on a journal's citation count received in that year + the three previous calendar years to articles published in the journal during this four-year period, divided by the total number of articles published in the journal during this four-year period.
+For example, the 2019 CiteScore for a journal is calculated as follows:

 Note that the CiteScore is calculated using data from the Scopus database.
 A CiteScore is available for most active serial titles on Scopus, including peer-reviewed journals, book series, conference proceedings and trade journals.

 The CiteScore Percentile indicates the relative standing of a journal within its subject field.
 A journal which has a CiteScore Percentile of 85% in a particular category is ranked according to CiteScore as higher than 85% of the journals within that category.
 A journal will receive a CiteScore Percentile for every subject category in which it is indexed in Scopus.
 Note that if a journal is categorized into multiple Scopus categories, then only the highest percentile category for the journal will be shown in the graph and table above.